If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 If you travel a lot and don’t need much data, their plans work well across regions but you will probably end up using the data and buying more, which is expensive.

-Sim2Fly is a great choice if you need an eSim for a short period of time for global use, in Asia, or in Thailand.
+Sim2Fly is a great choice if you need an eSIM for a short period for global use in Asia or Thailand.

-The plans are all short-term also with a max of 16 days, but that is just for Thailand.
-It is 15 days for the global and just 8 days for their Asia plan.
+The plans are all short-term and have a max of 16 days, but that is just for Thailand.
+It is 15 days for the global and just 8 days for the Asia plan.

 READ MORE: Check out our detailed Sim2Fly review